-- Pour the egg custard over the hash browns in the baking dish.
+- Pour the egg mixture over the hash browns in the baking dish.

-- Sprinkle the rest of the mix-ins on top.
+- Sprinkle the rest of the green onions, bacon and cheese on top.

-Look for potatoes without salt or seasonings added.
+- Look for frozen hash brown potatoes without salt or seasonings added.
 If you do use salted or seasoned potatoes, just omit the salt, garlic powder and onion powder in this recipe.

 - Bake the casserole covered with foil to prevent over-browning.
 Uncover for the last few minutes of the bake time.

-- You can make this breakfast casserole gluten-free by making sure that the hash browns you use are gluten-free.
+- You can make this breakfast bake gluten-free by making sure that the hash browns you use are gluten-free.
 Also be sure that any other mix-ins you add are also gluten-free.

 - 6 ounces bacon* (6-8 slices)

-- 1 pound frozen hash brown or diced potatoes*
+- 1 pound frozen shredded hash browns or diced hash brown potatoes*

 - 12 large eggs